joanperelopez/CW-Keyer/README.md

   1. I have made a new PCB with SMD components.
   2. the incorporation of a 20x4 display.
   3. 3D design of a box for the entire new project.
   4. Galvanic isolation of inputs and outputs.
+(Optocouplers and audio transformer).
   5. Side tone regulation.
   6. USB interface.